tomtom-international/kotlin-tools/README.md

 ## Module: Function-Memoization

-Provides `memoize` extension to kotlin functions that allows optimizing expensive functions by remembering the results corresponding to some set of specific inputs.
+Provides `memoize` extension to Kotlin functions that allows optimizing expensive functions by caching the results corresponding to some set of specific inputs.

 ```kotlin